Kostasfratzeskos/LED_BLINK/README.md

+# 💡 Blinking LED2 on Nucleo STM32F401RE

-In this project i am going to make the Led2 on the nucleo stm32f401re board blink.
+In this project i am going to make the Led2 on the nucleo stm32f401re board blink. ✨

 First of all we go to the hardware configuration file "Pinout and configuration" to set PA5 as GPIO_Output (this pin is connected to LED2 that we want to blink).